GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

-= Unreleased =
+= develop =

+* Enhancement: Added global `Use admin label` setting.
-* Bugfix: Moved dependencies to a custom namespace to avoid collision with other plugins.
+* Enhancement: Moved dependencies to a custom namespace to avoid collision with other plugins.

+__Developer Updates:__

+* Added: `gk/gravityexport/settings/use-admin-labels` hook.
+* Added: `gk/gravityexport/field/use-admin-labels` hook.

 __Developers__: This might be a breaking change to some plugins, if they directly reference any of the dependencies.